ASN.1 Applications

 The ASN.1 technology is widely used in various kinds of applications in multiple domains such as telecommunications, aeronautical and space industry, transportation system, security and health care.
 Here are few use examples:

-• The last 3GPP LTE (Long Term Evolution, evolution of the GSM/UMTS network) defines interfaces for the E-UTRA (Evolved Universal Terrestrial Radio Access) using the ASN.1 notation with ASN.1 PER encoding rules.
+• The 3GPP 5G, 4G/LTE (Long Term Evolution, evolution of the GSM/UMTS network) defines interfaces for the E-UTRA (Evolved Universal Terrestrial Radio Access) using the ASN.1 notation with ASN.1 PER encoding rules.
 The protocols using ASN.1 are: RRC (Radio Resource Control), S1AP (S1 Application Protocol: signalling service between E-UTRAN and packet core), X2AP (X2 Application Protocol: handle User Equipment (UE) mobility inside E-UTRAN), M2AP (M2 Application Protocol), M3AP (M3 Application Protocol), LPP (LTE Positioning Protocol).

 • The signalling interfaces of the Universal Mobile Telecommunication Systems (UMTS) Radio Access Network (RAN) protocols (RANAP, RNSAP, NBAP, and RRC) are all described using the ASN.1 notation and the ASN.1 PER encoding rules to save bandwidth when transmitting data.

-• Intelligent Transportation Systems (ITS) represents the next step in the evolution of the nation's entire transportation system.
-ITS can be applied to our vast transportation infrastructure of highways, streets, and bridges, as well as to a growing number of vehicles, including cars, buses, trucks, and trains.
+• Intelligent Transportation Systems (ITS), created by the European Telecommunications Standards Institute (ETSI), represents the next step in the evolution of the nation's entire transportation system.It is constantly improved to make transports safer, smarter, and reduce environmental impact.
+C-ITS (Cooperative ITS) as defined wireless communication between Vehicles and Vehicles (V2V), between Vehicles to Infrastructures (V2I) and with any other equipment “everything” (V2X).
+It is using the DSRC (Dedicated Short Range Communications) that has a limited bandwidth.
+To ensure fast and reliable message transfer, ASN.1 has been chosen for its approved standard successfully used since many years in various highly constraint environments.
+Most of them are specified using the ASN.1 notation and the ASN.1 unaligned PER (UPER) & OER encoding rules.
+ITS(C-ITS) can be applied to our vast transportation infrastructure of highways, streets, and bridges, as well as to a growing number of vehicles, including cars, buses, trucks, and trains.
 It uses the latest information and communications technologies to better manage and improve how transportation providers such as governments, transit agencies and truckers offer services to the public.
-It covers a wide range of new services such as Traffic signal control, Freeway management, Transit management, Electronic toll collection, Railroad crossings or Emergency response.
+It covers a wide range of new services such as Traffic signal control, Freeway management, Transit management, Fleet management, Electronic toll collection, eCall, Railroad crossings or Emergency response and others.
 Protocols are defined to enable the communication between vehicles (V2V) or between a vehicle and an infrastructure (V2I).
 Most of them are specified using the ASN.1 notation and the ASN.1 unaligned PER encoding rules.

 ITS